23 Russell Blvd., Suite 1

 Certain employees and public officials must disclose their personal financial information on a Statement of Economic Interests Form 700, as designated in the Political Reform Act (Gov. Code § 87200) or the City of Davis Conflict of Interest Code.
 The intent of the Form 700 is to ensure that decision makers are not using their authority to affect personal financial interests.

 The City Clerk’s Office collects and maintains Form 700s, as well as provides public access to them.
 These forms are filed on an annual basis, and upon assuming or leaving office.
-Filings are available to review online via a public portal:
+The City uses an electronic filing system called eDisclosure for conflict of interest disclosure statements.
+Access to the public portal to review filed forms, and for individuals to file forms may be found via the links below:

 Form 806 - Public Official Appointments